fanchy/ffpython/README.md

 # ffpython
+## default use python3 ,  python2 use files in python2.7

 ffpython is a c++ lib,which is to simplify task that embed python and extend python.
 For example, call python function, register c++ function to python, register c++ class to python.